Charitable Donations: Techniques To Increase Your Tax Benefit

 • The IRA holder must be age 70 1/2 or older when the charitable IRA distribution is processed.

-• The charitable IRA distribution must be distributed directly from the IRA by the custodian/trustee to the IRA holder’s charity of choice.
+• The QCD must be distributed directly from the IRA by the custodian/trustee to the IRA holder’s charity of choice.

-• In the case of a married couple, if both spouses meet the requirements for a charitable IRA distribution, they can each use the technique, which increases the maximum allowed charitable IRA distribution to $200,000 for the household.
+• In the case of a married couple, if both spouses meet the requirements for a QCD, they can each use the technique, which increases the household maximum allowed QCD to $216,000 (as of 2025, indexed for inflation).

-• The distribution is not federally taxable (Note: Both WI and MN have also adopted charitable IRA distributions; for residents of those states, the distribution is also not state taxable).
+• The distribution is not federally taxable (Note: Some states, including both WI and MN, have also adopted QCDs; for residents of those states, the distribution is also not state taxable).

 • The distribution counts toward the IRA holder’s required minimum distribution (RMD).
-NOTE: The SECURE ACT changed starting age for RMD calculations effective 1/1/2020 to 72; Did
+NOTE: The SECURE ACT 2.0 changed the starting age for RMD calculations (please refer to the table below for the RMD starting start age based on year of birth).
+It did not change the age requirement for Charitable IRA distributions, which remains at 70½.

-• Distributing all or part of your RMD as a charitable IRA distribution reduces your adjusted gross income (AGI).
+• Distributing all or part of your RMD as a QCD reduces your adjusted gross income (AGI).

 • AGI is used to determine social security taxability; lowering AGI may lead to reduced taxable social security benefits.